-combination of wavelengths of light.
-Knowing what wavelengths of light are being blocked by a filter and by how much, we can determine how affective the filter might be for a specific application.
-This type of information is normally presented in the form of a 'spectral transmissivity" graph.
+Knowing what wavelengths of light are being blocked by a filter and by how much, we can determine how effective the filter might be for a specific application.
+This type of information is normally presented in the form of a "spectral transmissivity" graph.
 Such a plot shows the fraction of incoming light that passes through the filter at each wavelength.
-For example, in the figure below, the blue filter passes a large amount of the incoming light at short wavelengths (purples & blues) but blocks light at longer wavelengths (oranges & reds).
-The end result is the filter makes objects look
+For example, as shown in wavelengths (purples and blues), but blocks light at longer wavelengths (oranges and reds).
+The end result is the filter makes objects look more bluish.
+By plotting different filters together on the same graph, it is very easy to see how each filter's performance compares to the other.